MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 <!-- ------------------------------ -->
 #### Update widgets on service worker updates

-When the service worker code changes in a PWA, the browser detects that change, installs the new service worker,<!-- todo: review: is install & service worker sufficiently decoupled? --> and then later activates it.
+When the service worker code changes in a PWA, the browser detects that change, installs the new service worker, and then later activates the service worker.

 When this happens, it's important to update any widget instances that may already be running.
 Widgets may have been installed before the service worker `activate` event is emitted.
 To avoid displaying empty widgets, update your widgets when the `activate` event occurs